apigee/api-platform-samples/sample-proxies/oauth-login-app/README.md

 # Configure

 This sample requires you to create a set of developers, apps, and API products in your organization.

-You can do this by running the scripts under /setup in this distribution.
-The profiles for developers, apps and API products can be under /setup/provisioning.
+To create these entities, run the scripts under `../setup`.
+Follow the instructions in `../setup/README`.

-(If you run deploy_all.sh, you will be prompted to install the developers, apps, and API products after all of the API proxies have been deployed by the script.)
+Alternatively, if you run `../setup/deploy_all.sh`, you will be prompted to create the developers, apps, and API products.

 1. Update `/setup/setenv.sh` with your organization name and email address.